Hardmath123/hardmath123.github.io/content/perchance-to-scheme.md

 to make sure it really does offer something more than the dialects I listed above.
 Make sure it has an active community that can help you when you run into problems, and make sure you can find code written by other people in that dialect of Scheme.
+A good quality test is to see if it implements any SRFIs.

 Then, hack away.

 ---